sebelga/gstore-node/README.md

 ```

 ### list()
 Shortcut for listing the entities.
 For complete control (pagination, start, end...) use the above gcloud queries.
-List queries are meant to quickly list entites with predefined settings.
+List queries are meant to quickly list entities with predefined settings.

 Currently it support the following queries parameters